-I have been blown away by the feedback that I’ve been getting from you guys!
-I love that YOU love my blog, and I love that you guys are asking for more information.
-One question that I’m always asked is “what foods are good for fertility?”.
-I’ve taken that question and turned it into a new blog series – Superfoods for Fertility!
+I have been blown away by the feedback I’ve been getting from you guys!
+I love that YOU love my blog, and I love that you’re always asking for more information.
+One of the questions I see most often is, “What to eat to get pregnant?”
+Since there are so many amazing options out there, I thought I’d answer it by writing a series of blogs called “Superfoods for Fertility!”
 First up, chia seeds!

 In addition to the copious amounts of essential fatty acids, chia seeds:

 Furthermore, because chia seeds have such a high antioxidant content, the seeds stay stable for much longer.
 Flax, on the other hand, may turn rancid if not stored properly.
 Chia seeds can easily be stored dry for 4-5 years without deterioration in flavor, odor, or nutritional value.
 That means if you stock up but don’t finish all your chia seeds while pregnant, you don’t have to worry about them going bad.
 Another bonus is that you can substitute chia in any recipe that calls for flax.